-Folkestone is situated in such an idea place for taking your daily exercise.
-There are cycle routes that take in the seafront, the North Downs and run along the top the cliffs for fantastic views across the town.
+Folkestone is situated in such an ideal place for taking your daily exercise.
+There are cycle routes that take in the seafront, the North Downs and run along the top of the cliffs for fantastic views across the town.
 This area of the British coastline has been listed in the Lonely Planet’s Guide for the top 10 destinations to visit in the world.
 Here we identify some gentle rides and other more challenging excursions if you want to take to two wheels.
 Folkelife has also highlighted some of the refreshment stops you might want to make to fuel up on your way.

 Take in the seafront

 Parking (if you need to) at the Harbour Arm makes a great start and end to your ride.
 Here you can join the path which takes you along Folkestone’s seafront to Sandgate, Hythe and beyond.
 It’s a gentle ride along the flat, which is also a pedestrian walkway so do be mindful of the walkers.
 If you need sustenance then the Harbour Coffee Company will provide you with a decent coffee and perhaps a toastie, if that’s what you need.
 Bobbies Bakehouse is a great place for a cake on your return.

 There are routes to follow on the Komoot site which grade the terrain and give mileage.
 You can take in the Royal Military Canal as part of your travels.
 This was built as part of Napoleonic defences in 1804.
 You will also see Martello Towers on your travels, these were also part of Britain’s defense against attack from the French at that time.